jonaac/Machine-Learning-Project/ReadMe.md

 ## Grid-World Environments

 Both environments involve 5x4 grids limited by four borders.
-The agent will be able to move from one grid to another by performing 1 out of 4 possible actions (Up, Down, Left and Right).
+The agent can move from one grid to another by performing 1 out of 4 possible actions (Up, Down, Left, and Right).
 The first set of grid-world environments are Navigation simulations.
-It consists of a 'planetary robot' (blue) looking travel from a starting point (purple) to a specified target destination (green) while avoiding to fall into (red).
+It consists of a planetary robot (blue) looking to travel from a starting point (purple) to a specified target destination (green) while trying not to fall into craters (red).

 The second set of grid-world environments are Mineral Collection simulations.
-It consists of a planetary robot (blue) looking to collect mineral ore (yellow) and bringing it back to its starting position (purple) while avoiding to fall into craters (red).
-In the case of the Mineral Colection environment the agent will automatically pick up the ore when it reaches it's position.
+It consists of a planetary robot (blue) looking to collect mineral ore (yellow) and bringing it back to its starting position (purple) while trying not to fall into craters (red).
+The agent will automatically pick up the ore when it reaches its location.

 <p align="center">
 	<img width="250" src="https://jonaac.github.io/img/grid-1.jpg" />